salsadigitalauorg/webform_openfisca/Manual.md

    The variables need to be fully qualified.
 So persons.personA.disability\_allowance\_eligible and not disability\_allowance\_eligible

-   This interface can cater for a complex set of conditions, when we want to check for operators other than \=
+   This interface can cater for a complex set of conditions, when we want to check for operators other than \= \
    ![](assets/block-11.png)

-   We can add multiple conditions, which need to be an ORed or XORed (instead of AND)
+   We can add multiple conditions, which need to be an ORed or XORed (instead of AND)\

    ![](assets/block-12.png)

-   We can also add multiple sets of conditions, and use AND/ OR/ XOR between them.
+   We can also add multiple sets of conditions, and use AND/ OR/ XOR between them.\
    ![](assets/block-13.png)

 7. Save the Block.
 8. Now, let’s place the block.
-Go to Block layout![][image77]
+Go to Block layout \

 ![](assets/block-14.jpeg) ![](assets/block-15.jpeg)